Rolls-Royce–Bentley L-series V8 engine: 6.25-litre

 The engine was of an overhead valve (OHV) design, angled at 90 degrees, and featured a central camshaft and wedge-shaped combustion chambers.
 As initially released, the bore x stroke was 4.1 × 3.6 in and displaced 6230 cc, which is rounded up to describe it as the six and a quarter litre engine.

 When new, the Rolls-Royce/Bentley V8 was rumoured to be an American engine design licence-built, but it was developed in-house by Rolls-Royce and Bentley engineers.
 This can be seen in its design characteristics, with features like an aluminium alloy cylinder block with wet liners, gear-driven camshaft, (initially) outboard spark plugs and porting inspired by the Rolls-Royce Merlin aircraft engine.
-The bore spacing of 4+3/4 in was unlike any American V8 engine and the firing order was 1-5-4-8-6-3-7-2 something uncommon in any period American OHV V8.
-The deep skirted crankcase design is also rare with American V8 engines.
+The bore spacing of 4+3/4 in was unlike any American V8 engine, with the sole exceptions of Buick's big block V-8 and AMC American Motor's V-8 line which share the same identical 4.750 bore centers, and the firing order was 1-5-4-8-6-3-7-2 something uncommon in any period American OHV V8.
+The deep skirted crankcase design is also less common with American V8 engines.
 Rolls-Royce however did use General Motors transmissions in their vehicles, notably the Hydramatic in Silver Cloud and the Turbo-Hydramatic in the Silver Shadow.

 The marine version of the engine (LM 841) was sold directly as a "complete power pack".
 It was rated as being able to produce 220 bhp at 4000 rpm continuously for 12 hours, with peak power of 240 bhp at 4200 rpm.
 It was available with either direction of crankshaft rotation to suit port or starboard propellers.
 Engine cooling was closed loop glycol with heat exchangers to pumped sea water.
 It was supplied complete with a BorgWarner "velvet drive" gearbox.